gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 DTLS-based ciphertext.
 This processing is based on DTLS 1.3, as specified in
 {{RFC9147}}.

-Key mangement is performed outside of the SCTP implementation and is out of scope of this document.
-This process is referred to as the DTLS Key Managenement Method.
+Key management is performed outside of the SCTP implementation and is out of scope of this document.
+This process is referred to as the DTLS Key Management Method.
-While these methods can be also be based on DTLS 1.3 it is not a requirement.
+While these methods can also be based on DTLS 1.3 it is not a requirement.

-The DTLS chunk in combination with the DTLS key management method provide mutual authentication, confidentiality, DTLS based data origin authentication, integrity, and replay protection for SCTP packets.
+The DTLS chunk in combination with the DTLS Key Management Method provides mutual authentication, confidentiality, DTLS based data origin authentication, integrity, and replay protection for SCTP packets.
-The DTLS Key Management Method utilizes an API to provision the SCTP association's DTLS chunk protection with key-material to enable and rekey the protection operations.
+The DTLS Key Management Method utilizes an API to provision the SCTP association's DTLS chunk protection with key material to enable and rekey the protection operations.

 {{sctp-DTLS-chunk-layering}} is an example illustrating the DTLS chunk